Site and Water Guidelines

 - High Risk Surfaces are limited to 15% of surface area with TF 75 or more

-No more than 15% of the area of a “High Risk Surface’ shall have a threat factor less than or equal to TF 75.
+No more than 15% of the area of a “High Risk Surface’ shall have a threat factor greater than or equal to TF 75.
 A High Risk Surface is defined as:

 - A surface within fifty feet or less of attractants such as trees, shrubs, prairie, grassland or open water (including green roofs with this type of vegetation)